-REASON: To safeguard health, safety and the environment in accordance with Policies BE3 and NE5 of the Warwick District Local Plan 2011-2029

-- 19 The development hereby permitted shall not commence until a scheme of mitigation including detailed arrangements to protect residents of the development from excessive traffic noise entering habitable rooms and the provision of quiet garden areas shielded from road noise shall be submitted to and approved in writing by the local planning authority.
+REASON: To safeguard health, safety and the environment in accordance with Policies BE3 and NE5 of the Warwick District Local Plan 2011-2029 scheme of mitigation for that phase, including detailed arrangements to protect residents of the development from excessive traffic noise entering habitable rooms and the provision of quiet garden areas shielded from road noise, has been submitted to and approved in writing by the local planning authority.
 The scheme shall be implemented in accordance with the approved details and shall be retained thereafter.
-REASON: To protect residents of the development from the adverse effects of traffic noise from outside the development in accordance with Policy BE3 of the Warwick District Local Plan 2011-2029. - Noise arising from any plant or equipment at these premises, when measured one metre from the façade of any noise sensitive premises, shall not exceed the background noise level by more than 3dB(A) (measured as LAeq(5 minutes)) [if the noise in question involves sounds containing a distinguishable, discrete, continuous tone (whine, screech, hiss, hum etc) or if there are discrete impulses (bangs, clicks, clatters, thumps etc) or if the noise is irregular enough to attract attention, 5dB(A) shall be added to the measured level.]
-REASON: To ensure there would be no unacceptable disturbance to the detriment of the amenities of the occupiers of the development in accordance with Policy BE3 of the Warwick District Local Plan 2011-2029.
+REASON: To protect residents of the development from the adverse effects of traffic noise from outside the development in accordance with Policy BE3 of the Warwick District Local Plan 2011-2029.

+19 No phase of development hereby permitted shall commence until a

-- 21 The development permitted in detail by this planning permission shall be carried out strictly in accordance with the approved Flood Risk Assessment (FRA) Westwood Heath Road, Coventry FRA_WHR-BWB-EWE-XX-RP-EN-0002-FRA_May 2017 and approved Drainage Strategy Westwood Heath Road, Coventry_Reuby and Stagg_10210_August 2017 and in particular the following mitigation measures detailed within the FRA and Drainage Strategy: - Limit the discharge rate generated by all rainfall events up to and including the 100 year plus 40% (allowance for climate change) critical rain storm to 68.4 l/s for the site. - Provide provision of surface water attenuation storage as stated within the FRA of 4745m3 and/ or in accordance with 'Science Report SC030219 Rainfall Management for Developments'. - Surface water is to be provided via a minimum of two trains of treatment using the proposed above ground drainage features within the drainage design.
+- Noise arising from any plant or equipment at these premises, when measured one metre from the façade of any noise sensitive premises, shall not exceed the background noise level by more than 3dB(A) (measured as LAeq(5 minutes)) [if the noise in question involves sounds containing a distinguishable, discrete, continuous tone (whine, screech, hiss, hum etc) or if there are discrete impulses (bangs, clicks, clatters, thumps etc) or if the noise is irregular enough to attract attention, 5dB(A) shall be added to the measured level.]
+REASON: To ensure there would be no unacceptable disturbance to the detriment of the amenities of the occupiers of the development in accordance with Policy BE3 of the Warwick District Local Plan 2011-2029. - 21 The development permitted in detail by this planning permission shall be carried out strictly in accordance with the approved Flood Risk Assessment (FRA) Westwood Heath Road, Coventry FRA\WHR-BWB-EWE-XX-RP-EN-0002-FRA\May 2017 and approved Drainage Strategy Westwood Heath Road, Coventry\Reuby and Stagg\10210\August 2017 and in particular the following mitigation measures detailed within the FRA and Drainage Strategy: - Limit the discharge rate generated by all rainfall events up to and including the 100 year plus 40% (allowance for climate change) critical rain storm to 68.4 l/s for the site. - Provide provision of surface water attenuation storage as stated within the FRA of 4745m3 and/ or in accordance with 'Science Report SC030219 Rainfall Management for Developments'. - Surface water is to be provided via a minimum of two trains of treatment using the proposed above ground drainage features within the drainage design.